gamingwithevets/pyu8disas/README.md

   -h, --help            show this help message and exit -n, --ignore-interrupts
-                        treat the interrupt vector area as normal code -o output, --output output
+                        treat the interrupt vector area as normal code -a, --hide-addresses  hide addresses and operands in disassembly -o output, --output output
                         name of output file. if omitted the disassembly will be outputted to stdout
 ```